-Teen Mentoring and Roots Mentoring programs match children in Kindergarten to grade 7 with a Teen Mentor in grades 9-12, supported by a Mentoring Coordinator.
+Teen Mentoring and Roots Mentoring programs match children from grades 1-7 with a Teen Mentor in grades 9-12, supported by a Mentoring Coordinator.
 Traditionally, Big and Little Buddies meet once a week at the child’s elementary school after school in a group setting, taking part in play-based activities.

-As Big and Littles which include playing board games, sports, or just hang out and get to know one another, they build a bond and a natural mentorship is formed.
+As Big and Littles complete activities such as playing board games, sports, or just hanging out and getting to know one another, they build a bond and a natural mentorship is formed.
+The focus of the program is to enhance the Little Buddy’s self-esteem and confidence, through a natural connection with their Big Buddy.
 While the focus of the program is to enhance the Little Buddy’s self-esteem and confidence, our teen mentors also benefit from improved leadership skills and their interest in volunteerism.

 Roots Mentoring amplifies and celebrates Indigenous cultures while learning from the experiences and teachings of Indigenous Community Leaders and honoured guests.
 We welcome Indigenous and non-Indigenous youth to take part in fostering an environment of curiosity and dialogue to learn from one another and from our honoured guests.